SonderJ/VPC_gen2_test/README.md

 Actually the [Getting started with Schematics](https://cloud.ibm.com/docs/schematics?topic=schematics-getting-started) explains the flow how to setup a a Schematics workspace and how to prepare your environment.
 However there are a lot of links left and right that fork quickly and might get you off the track and more confusing

 the essential steps are:
+1. create a [Github account](https://github.com/) to maintain and store your Terraform code If you want to use Terraform together with Schematics you have to use Github to link to your Terraform code templates
 1. you have to have access to a fully functional account.

 **Don't try to create resources trough schematics with a Lite Account!**